oracle-livelabs/pts/ai-vector-search-fundamentals/2-embedding_models/text_embeddings.md

     ```
     <copy>
-    SELECT description, VECTOR_EMBEDDING(minilm_l12_v2 USING description as data) as vector
+    select description, vector_embedding(minilm_l12_v2 using description as data) as vector
     from parks fetch first 15 rows only;
     </copy>
     ```